setr/IPRO/README.md

 # IPRO Code

+## Only thing actually being used out of this is particle_code
+    dashboard.particle.io

+    Just shove it onto a particle photon, correct the analog inputs, and it should log everything to your account's particle dashboard.

+## NOT IN USE

 Currently the main file is 2.py, which reads input.txt and vals.txt.

 Input.txt contains a decision tree of the given node format, intended to be easily modified.
 Written line by line.